gwisk/gradguide/README.md

     want to include this in the SOP, because it does not address your capability to be a researcher.
 Remember the M.O.

 5. Your first draft will not be phenomenal.
-I wish it could be so, my first draft legitimately bad.
+I wish it could be so!
+My first draft was pretty bad.
 I made a lot of mistakes and devoted a non-insignificant part of it to talking about my outreach.
 Save that for the fellowship essays, don't do it in the SOP.
 What you want to do is probably draft it, shelve it for a few days, and come back to